dimabarbul/XReports/docs/xreports/attribute-based-builder.md

     [ReportVariable(2, "Last Name")]
     public string LastName { get; set; }
 }

+// Use the attribute handler either by providing its instance to
+// AttributeBasedBuilder class constructor or via configuration callback
+// when registering AttributeBasedBuilder in DI, depending on you scenario.
 ```

 Report built by this model will contain TitleProperty with Title equal to "User Report".
 You can use it in your writer class.